 Kids vs. Sun

-The most important part though is that it provides your little one with a great broad-spectrum UVA and UVB coverage.
-It has helped us keep our kids skin protected on short trips to the park or day-long adventures at the beach.
-I especially love that it stays water resistant for up to 80 minutes.
+Sunscreen is Your Hero.
+Lotions, sprays, mineral, water resistant, fragrance-free… there are a lot of options out there for sunscreen.
+But the most important part is that it provides your little one with a great broad-spectrum UVA and UVB coverage to help us keep your kids skin protected on short trips to the park or day-long adventures at the beach.

 As parents we do our best to try and keep our children safe.
 That mama (and papa) bear vibe is strong!
 If we take it upon ourselves to get into a proper sunscreen application routine with our children early we can hopefully teach them the importance of it as well.
 It is so much easier to instill good habits from a young age instead of trying to fix bad ones.
 Now that the days of just surviving are long gone, I am enjoying being outdoors with my (not-so) little ones.
 Mostly because they can put their sunscreen on all by themselves.

 It’s also important to note that babies under 6 months of age should not use sunscreen unless you have consulted your doctor first.

 *Opinions expressed are those of the author, and not necessarily those of Parent Life Network or their partners.